Lucca: Sports

-Association Football arrived in Lucca in 1905 and has its roots in Brazil, thanks to a number of fans that helped found the club who had learned the game in Brazil.
-The Lucchese 1905, or simply Lucchese, play in Serie C, the third tier of Italian football, having last been in top tier Serie A in 1952.
-The club plays their home games at Stadio Porta Elisa, just outside the northeast wall of the city.
+Association football arrived in Lucca in 1905 and has its roots in Brazil, thanks to a number of fans that helped found the club who had learned the game in Brazil.
+The Lucchese 1905, or simply Lucchese, plays in Serie C, the third tier of Italian football, having last been in top tier Serie A in 1952.
+The club plays its home games at Stadio Porta Elisa, just outside the northeast wall of the city.

 Transportation

 Buses

 Consorzio Lucchese Autotrasporti Pubblici, also known as CLAP, was established in 1969, as the main company in the Province of Lucca to manage the local public transport.
 In 2005, following the decision of the Region to assign the local public transport to a single operator for each of the 14 lots constituted, CLAP merged with the companies Lazzi and C.LU.B.
 Scpa to form the consortium VaiBus which was absorbed by the newly formed company CTT Nord in 2012.
 VaiBus was part of ONE Scarl the consortium holder of the two-year (2018-2019) contract for the management of the TPL throughout the Region.

 Since 1 November 2021 the public local transport is managed by Autolinee Toscane.